 Where to Go & Why:

 Phang Nga Bay – this is a National Park in Thailand.
 It is filled with islands, cliffs, forests, and caves.
 I did an excursion with Simba Sea Trips Co. and throughout our day trip we got to explore caves, see walking fish, canoe through the islands, walk out on the sand bar, and explore the James Bond Island.
-This National Park is beautiful, and the active day trip through travel nurse in thailandit is exciting!
+This National Park is beautiful, and the active day trip through it is exciting!

 James Bond Island – there are a lot of tours in Phuket that include the James Bond Island.
 This is the island that was featured in James Bond’s movie The Man with the Golden Gun.
 It is pretty full of tourists now.
 There are also a lot of locals at this spot with their market stands set up.